josimarz/javascript-tips/README.md

 testSleep();
 ```
 If you execute the example, the string `"We're thousands miles from confort..."` will be executed after 5 seconds.
+Notice that we used the `await` operator.
+It means that the script execution will stopped until `sleep` function ends.
+To use the `await` operator, the function where the operator is used should be declared with `async` operator.